inivekin/abosa/abosa.typ

-With shrunken grip on need to rest, my excavated self can host, like sunken ship can house a nest, a sense familiar as ghost.
+With shrunken grip on need to rest, my excavated self can host, like sunken ship can house a nest, a sense familiar, like ghost.
 The wafers snapping in the hull, begets from heat of idle thread, what hibernated in a lull,